Private and Family Office Jobs and Careers

 • Over-indexing on corporate pedigree and under-testing discretion, taste and service standards

-• Treating references as a formality rather than a validation of judgement under pressure
+• Treating references as a formality rather than validation of judgement under pressure

 What great looks like: capability, character, discretion and cultural fit